Naveen4great/Circom-ZVKM/README.md

 ## License

-This project is licensed under the [Amar] License.
+This project is licensed under the [Naveen] License.
 See the LICENSE.md file for more details.